 A NaN does not compare equal to any number or NaN.
 You can therefore test whether a variable has a NaN value by comparing it to itself, thus if x == x gives false (0) then x is a NaN code.

-How is a NaN created?
+How NaN appears?

 There are three kinds of operation which return NaN: